netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

 ## Citrix ADC CPX with the inbuilt Citrix ingress controller

-In this deployment, you deploy Citrix ADC CPX with a builtin Citrix ingress controller agent that configures the Citrix ADC CPX.
+In this deployment, you deploy Citrix ADC CPX with a built-in Citrix ingress controller agent that configures the Citrix ADC CPX.
 Citrix ADC CPX runs as pod and does North-South load balancing.

 **YAML file for deployment:** ***citrix-k8s-cpx-ingress.yaml***